namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This shift not only removed duplicated test code but also made the deployment process simpler, more intuitive, and more maintainable.
 While there’s still room to expand the “Databricks Repos” approach to other parts of the platform, all model repository integration tests now use this new pattern.

+## Resolved an out-of-memory issue during Databricks runtime upgrade by replacing a costly nested one-hot encoding loop with a streamlined manual transformation., (2022)
+As part of upgrading our hosted model repositories to the Databricks 10.4 general release runtime—both to access new optimizations and because earlier runtimes were approaching end-of-support—I encountered an out-of-memory error in the feature engineering step of one repository.

+The root cause was a combination of Databricks’ native OneHotEncoder and a custom double-nested for loop that iterated over hundreds of columns and their values to produce additional one-hot encodings.
+In this model’s case, the final feature set had already been selected, leaving only about 15 relevant columns.
+I opted to bypass the nested loop entirely and manually code the one-hot transformations for this small set.

+While I initially considered switching to Spark’s built-in one-hot encoder, the existing code relied on a custom naming convention for new columns, which made a direct swap impractical.
+By unrolling the loop and explicitly writing the transformations, I eliminated the driver-side processing bottleneck, removed the memory issue, and enabled the model pipeline to run successfully on the newer Databricks runtime.

+## Resolved a production pipeline failure in a 6-model chain caused by a dependency CVE and undeployed code changes, restoring all jobs through targeted fixes and coordinated rollbacks., (2023)
+While on on-call support, I handled a production failure in a six-model repository chain.
+The issue began when the first model in the chain failed during its scoring step due to a high-severity CVE in the shared protobuf dependency between TensorFlow and MLflow.
+Installing the package crashed, and the immediate fix was to unpin the problematic version, allowing a secure, compatible version to be chosen.
+This worked in staging, and I deployed the fix to production.

+However, once deployed, the downstream model (“model-2”) failed because it could not find an expected output path (old-path).
+Investigation revealed that on 2022-11-01, pull requests had been merged for all six models to standardize artifact output locations from old-path to new-path—but these changes had never been deployed to Databricks.
+The dependency fix PR effectively made “model-1” the first in the chain to write to the new path, while the remaining models still ran pre-November 2022 code expecting the old path.

+To address this, I deployed the long-stalled November 2022 changes for the other five models.
+This led to a new failure in “model-2”: a Unable to infer schema for parquet error, indicating the expected artifact directory existed but was empty.
+It became clear the undeployed November 2022 code had never been properly tested, and the lack of an end-to-end integration test for the full chain had hidden this bug.

+Given the proximity to the next scheduled run, I rolled back all six models to their pre-November 2022 state, keeping only the protobuf dependency fix in “model-1.”
+This restored successful execution for all pipelines in production on 2023-01-10, with all score outputs materializing correctly.

+The incident highlighted several systemic gaps:

+No reliable end-to-end integration testing for the full 6-model chain.

+No automated mechanism to detect merged code that was never deployed to Databricks.

+Long-running model repos that aren’t exercised often enough to catch latent issues.

+Dependence on volatile datasets in feature engineering, which could benefit from frozen dataset snapshots to isolate code change impacts during integration tests.

 ## Contributed preprocessing, prompt engineering, and system integration to a team hackathon project on health plan documents, while also delivering an early fallback RAG-style demo., (2023)
 During a 2.5-day internal hackathon, I joined a small team focused on applying LangChain and GPT to health insurance plan documents.
 These documents are highly tabular and difficult to parse, so on the first day I experimented with manually restructuring raw PDF text into contextual sentences.
 While time constraints kept me from automating this fully, it helped hedge against LangChain’s default handling of dense table dumps and may have improved the clarity of responses.